 In a decade of fear and uncertainty associated with polio, the sisters focused on care and treatment.
 At the height of the epidemic, the outpatient physical therapy department at St. Anthony’s Hospital, St. Louis, MO treated 100 patients a day.
-In the photograph, cars were donated to St. Anthony’s for transporting patients to outpatient therapies.
-In the other photograph, Sr. Joanette Kleffner, the director of the rehabilitation department, assists a young boy to walk.
+In the photograph (right), Sr. Joanette Kleffner, the director of the rehabilitation department, assists a young boy to walk.

 The sisters developed and taught polio treatment techniques to health care providers throughout the Midwest through the annual Institutes of Polio.
 The “Polio Center” became a model for the country in the treatment of the dreaded disease.
 Sr. Pulcheria Wuellner was selected to supervise the polio unit.
-In the photograph, Sister Pulcheria tends to a young patient in an iron lung machine.
+In the photograph (top left), Sister Pulcheria tends to a young patient in an iron lung machine.

 Increasing membership necessitates new construction